Sensex tanks 1,158 points, Nifty ends below 17,900; banking, consumer durables shares top losers

 Of the 30 Sensex shares, 25 ended lower.
 In the previous session, Sensex closed 206.93 points lower at 61,143.33 and Nifty fell 57.45 points to 18,210.95.

-Market cap of BSE-listed firms fell by Rs 4.83 lakh crore to Rs 260.48 lakh crore.
+Market cap of BSE-listed firms fell Rs 4.83 lakh crore to Rs 260.48 lakh crore.
 On Wednesday, the market cap stood at Rs 265.31 lakh crore.

+On the outlook of market post today's crash, Deepak Jasani, Head of Retail Research, HDFC Securities said the weakness in the market is likely to continue.

+"Nifty closed lower for the second straight day on October 28.
+In the process, it fell the most in 6 months.
+Morgan Stanley has downgraded Indian markets to equal weight.
+Advance decline ratio ended sharply in the negative.
+FPI unwinding has led to this fall and the adverse advance decline ratio.
+In the latest fall, the Nifty did not take support from the high made on September 24.
+17557 on the downside could offer support to the Nifty while 17968-18034 could offer resistance.
+The weakness in Nifty could continue but the pace of fall could now reduce," said Jasani.

 BSE mid-cap and small-cap indices fell 354 points and 444 points, respectively.